Can North Carolina Unemployment Be Garnished?

-Generally, unemployment benefits are exempt from garnishment.
+Generally, North Carolina unemployment benefits are exempt from garnishment.
 Like everything else, there are exceptions.
 Orders for garnishment may be granted for priority debts like child support or taxes, for example.

 Protect The Status Of Your Unemployment Benefits